Corvus4n6/blackharrier/README.md

 ## Installation

-Start with a base installation of Linux Mint, 64-bit with Mate-Desktop, (confirmed to work with release 22, aka Wilma), and apply all updates.
+Start with a base installation of Linux Mint, 64-bit with Mate-Desktop, (confirmed to work with release 22.1, aka Xie), and apply all updates.
 After rebooting, open a terminal window, and type or copy/paste:

 ```yaml
 sudo apt -y install git